Code-Institute-Submissions/artontray-PROJECT1/README.md

 In this section you can :
 - Suscribe as new client by filling up the payment information form and select premium package of your choice.
-- Any concerns, please use the form on left side.
+- Any concerns, please use the form below.

 ### suscribe form and "Any question form"